hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 processing round.

 The Hashgraph module also includes a `state` section in the metadata of the round.
 This is used by the Execution layer to persist the Consensus state, for reconnect and for restart.
-In the state is the roster and the judges for the round, and possibly other information.
+In the state are the judges for the round, and possibly other information.
 When `initialize` is called, this same state is made available again to the Consensus node.

 ### Event Creator Module